vhfsantos/CURE/README.md

 # How CURE works

+## **GeneRegion** Strategy

-The main inputs of **CURE** are the UCE alignments and an annotated reference genome (note that **CURE** also needs to be provided with the baits file used for the UCE sequencing)
+The main inputs for this strategy are the UCE alignments and an annotated reference genome (note that **CURE** also needs to be provided with the baits file used for the UCE sequencing)

 <p align="center"><img src="misc/img/input.png" alt="input" width="100%"></p>